-Based on the soft substratum located under structures and the impact levels of the existing activity, no monitoring is suggested.
-Habitats and species associated with the site are typical of sheltered central Pelorus Bays and as such no monitoring is suggested."
-(Davidson Environmental Report 895)
+No other changes to the present consent boundaries are suggested on biological grounds.
+Habitats and species associated with the site are typical of sheltered central and outer Pelorus Bays and as such no monitoring is suggested."
+(Davidson Environmental Report 896, attached)